wesleyem/th57/SYSTEMS.md

  - `25%` enters combustion liner, mixes with fuel, and goes boom.
  - During starting, fuel-air mix is ignited by the capacitor-type igniter plug adjacent to the fuel nozzle
  - Once the engine is started, combustion is self-sustaining
+ - A `burner drain valve` is the lowest point in combustion section and drains any fuel that may collect in the chamber after shutdown

 #### Turbine Section